madhu221b/madhu221b.github.io/_posts/2021-03-09-Lemons-and-Oranges.md

 color: primary
 description: Second day in Nanital
 ---
-   Today the travel was for a longer span.
-The roads were more meandering and I could view more of Nainital as you could see beneath the ghat whole of the countryside.
+   Today the travel was lengthy.
+The roads were more meandering and I could view more of Nainital as you could see beneath the ghat,  whole of the countryside.
 I could see the little huts and resorts tucked away in the expanse of mountains.
 I could see the trees taller and taller with their branches waving at us.
 We reached Kainchi Dham which is a Hanuman temple & Ashram.
 There at the entrance gate of the temple was a small cart.
 It was laden with huge oranges and lemons, their size as big as palm and very heavy.